Diana Rigg’s daughter opens up about actor’s final days

 According to Stirling, Rigg told her daughter to “push me over the edge” the day before she died, following months of unbearable pain and a raft of other worsening symptoms.
 (Stirling was, however, unable to comply.)
 “I think I’ve rather gone off God,” Rigg also said that same day.
 “I think he’s f***ing mean.”

-Rigg’s support for assisted dying may have intensified in the months leading up to her death, but the actor had been an advocate for years, Stirling reveals.
+Rigg’s support for assisted dying may have intensified in the months leading up to her death, but the actor had been an advocate of the practice for a long time, Stirling reveals.
 In the UK, assisted dying is currently illegal, although polls suggest that a significant majority of the public support changing the legislation to allow it.

 “I had known of my mother’s views on assisted dying for years,” Stirling wrote.
 “In her last few months she became increasingly adamant that the law should be changed, and so we recorded her statements on assisted dying to be released after her death.”